Frankelly-Guzman/LunaTrack/README.md

-# Web Development Project 5 - *LunaTrack*
+# Web Development Project 6 - *LunaTrack*

 Submitted by: **Frankelly Guzman**

-This web app: **This app gives the user both weather and astrological details about Orlando, FL.**
+This web app: **This app shows a brief story about both Lunar and Weather details for Orlando, FL.**

 Time spent: **4** hours spent in total